 - Eco cities/smart cities: on overview of smart cities/projects in Europe

 - Materials and structure for Building’s preservation

-The 2-week workshop in module 2 will be based on a real case study suggested by the division of Urban and Sustainable Planning of Troyes.
+The 10 days workshop in module 2 will be based on a real case study suggested by the division of Urban and Sustainable Planning of Troyes.

 Troyes is an interesting and enriching city which has kept the French heritage and the charm of a Medieval city.
 At the same time, Troyes has adapted and renovated its constructions to put the human being at the center of the project to be innovative, resource-efficient, secured and resilient and to embody the City of Tomorrow and be called a Smart city.

 Professional and cultural events, field trips, the visit of smart buildings, a historic tour of Paris and Troyes city centers will complete the Summer School’s academic program.